hps/heartland-ios/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Adding this pod will also include the XMLDictionary cocoapod as a dependency.
+Adding this pod will also include the XMLDictionary, and Masonry cocoapod as a dependency.

 ## Installation